php-mqtt/client/README.md

     // The password used for authentication when connecting to the broker.
     ->setPassword(null)

+    // Whether to use a blocking socket or not.
+By default, the socket is non-blocking,
+    // which is required when using subscriptions and/or {@see MqttClient::loop()}.
+    // In rare cases, it might be required to use a blocking socket though.
+One such example
+    // is when sending large messages (e.g. binaries) and the broker has a limited receive buffer.
+    //
+    // Note: When using a blocking socket, the MQTT client can get stuck if the socket is broken
+    //       or when the broker does not consume the sent data fast enough.
+Use with caution.
+    ->useBlockingSocket(false)

     // The connect timeout defines the maximum amount of seconds the client will try to establish
     // a socket connection with the broker.
 The value cannot be less than 1 second.
     ->setConnectTimeout(60)